 Can you think of BIG customer service or sales goals you would really like to achieve as a part of your organization?

-Whatever the goal is, you need to put some work into achieving the goal.
+Whatever the goal is, you need to put some work into achieving it.
 The interesting part about the work/action required is that it doesn’t necessarily have to be BIG steps, but the steps need to be consistent.

-Setting Effective Sales Goals with the Rule of 5
+Setting Effective Sales Goals with the Rule of Five

-Here’s where the Rule of 5 comes in.
-(I gained this simple, yet effective strategy from Principle #23 in Jack Canfield’s book, “The Success Principles”)
+Here’s where the Rule of Five comes in.
+(This simple, yet effective strategy comes from Principle #23 in Jack Canfield’s book, “The Success Principles”)

 If there were five specific things every day that would move you toward your goal, would you do them?